ScottishCovidResponse/hugo_source_files/README.md

 3. Information regarding the directory structure of the website and how make edits to to the template (mostly in markdown) can be found [here](https://gohugo.io/getting-started).
 4. In the folder that contains this repository run the command `hugo server`.
 5. The website should build locally on http://localhost:1313/.
-6. After pushing to Github, the website should automatically generate source files and build online.

-Alternatively, click on the Edit this page link (at the bottom of each page, next to the pencil) to edit an existing page.

-Or email a markdown / word document and we'll put it up for you.
+After pushing to Github, the website should automatically generate source files and build online.
+Alternatively, click on the Edit this page link (at the bottom of each page, next to the pencil) to edit an existing page.. or email a markdown / word document and we'll put it up for you.